 from a priority group as defined by the University or, if from outside of the priority groups, have exceptional or emergency circumstances; and

-able to demonstrate an unexpected shortfall in funding impacting on your success and/or progression; and
+able to demonstrate a shortfall in funding impacting on your success and/or progression; and

 have a minimum of four weeks remaining on your course at the point of application to the Fund, if you are in your final year.